 A home inspection is often a required part of property purchase, regardless if you are a buyer or a seller.
 Generally, the comprehensive check-up is done by licensed inspectors who give a detailed written report of the property’s condition.

-However, you can generate a rough overview of your estate’s present condition and worth simply by doing a DIY home inspection ahead of time.
-By doing this, you’ll be able to spot minor damages in your house, preventing costly repairs in the future and saving your precious time and hard-earned cash.
+However, you can get a rough overview of your property’s present condition and worth simply by doing a DIY home inspection ahead of time.
+By doing this, you’ll be able to spot minor damage in your house, preventing costly repairs in the future and saving your precious time and hard-earned cash.

 To help you prepare for your pre-purchase home inspection, here’s a simple guide of a DIY home inspection you can perform before your inspector arrives.